 How Groove Life Used Conversational Texts to Gamify Subscriber Engagement

-Learn how Groove Life launched a two-way conversational text messaging campaign to re-engage subscribers during a peak holiday moment.
+Learn how Groove Life launched a conversational text messaging campaign using Attentive's Two-Way Journeys™ to re-engage subscribers during the holidays.

 Groove Life is the first active ring to engineer breathable "grooves" that allow your finger to breathe.
 Combine this with their comfort fit band, low profile, and lifetime warranty, and it's a no brainer.
 They serve people through their gear and inspire action through their adventures.